gausspy/gausspy/README.rst

 Dependencies
 ------------

-You will need the following packages to run GaussPy.
-We list the version of each package which we know to be compatible with GaussPy.
+You will need the following packages to run GaussPy:

 * `Python 3.6+ <https://www.python.org/>`_